-This unique feature will allow you to enable schema.org types and set location targeting for each type across your site.
+This unique feature will allow you to enable schema.org types and set content location targeting for each type across your site content.

-You can enable a new schema.org type and enable it on your site by clicking on the
+You can add a new schema.org type and enable it on your site by clicking on the

 A new window will open where you can select the schema.org type of your choice: